GDSC-CAU/.github/profile/README.md

 > Google Developer Student Clubs CAU is a community group for CAU students interested in Google developer technologies.

-Google DSC CAU is ~
+GDSC CAU is a Student club opened for all students who want to be a better developer.

 ## Projects

-Soon will be updated ✌🏼
+You can see the projects we did in the repositories.

 ## Members